DeltaSierra4/KaijiSimulators/LimitedRPS/README.txt

 ii.
 Run the program
 Type ./LimitedRPS to run the executable under default settings (300 contestants, no repeaters, no turn limit)

 You can also pass in optional parameters to run the simulation under different settings.
-To pass in parameters, type ./LimitedRPS <number of contestants> <number of repeaters> <turn limit>
+To pass in parameters, type ./LimitedRPS [-c <number of contestants>] [-r <number of repeaters>] [-t <turn limit>]

-Typing in invalid parameters (e.g. any non-numeric characters or having more repeaters than contestants) will not run the program.
+Ordering of the parameters does not matter.
+Typing in invalid parameters (e.g. any non-numeric characters for number of contestants, having more repeaters than contestants, or passing the same argument type twice) will not run the program.

 III.
 Release Notes

 1.1.0.
-Notes - 2/5/2018
+Notes - 2/5/2019
 -Updated argument processing: Now client can pass in optional arguments in any order as long as they provide which argument they are providing (e.g. "-c" for contestant count, "-t" for turn limit)
 -Minor fix to the Makefile